-If the campus must close, delay opening, or restrict access to the building because of an emergency, the district will also alert the community in the following ways: KLST TV station, KIDY TV station, KACB TV station, KGKL radio station, San Angelo, KNEL radio station Brady, KMBL radio station Junction.
+If the campus must close, delay opening, or restrict access to the building because of an emergency, the district will also alert the community in the following ways: KLST TV station, KIDY TV station, KACB TV station, KGKL radio station, San Angelo, KNEL radio station Brady,

+KMBL radio station Junction.
 The Sheriff's office will also be notified of the closing.

-[See Automated Emergency Communications on page 41.]
+[See Parent Contact Information on page 37 and Automated Emergency Communications on page 37.]